ChronesDev/Fluid/README.md

 A: On every platform that supports dotnet: Windows, MacOs, Linux.

-Q: Why should I use this over other platforms like pocketmine
+Q: Why should I use this over other platforms like pocketmine?

-A: Because we are nothing like pocketmine and use completely different coding lnaguages.
+A: Because we are nothing like pocketmine and use completely different coding languages.